rgerkin/mathiasverraes.github.com/_posts/2013-07-21-managed-technical-debt.markdown

 (Update September 12, 2013)

-The photo above shows a project's the story map, and the bottom part is the map of technical debt, in columns per categories (blue stickies).
-The green stickies are prioritized, and the priorities regularly change: whenever we find something makes us slower, they move up, or move to the kanban board to be addressed in the sprint.
+The photo above shows a project's story map, and the bottom part is the map of technical debt, in columns per categories (blue stickies).
+The green stickies are prioritized, and the priorities regularly change: whenever we find that something makes us slower, the stickies move up.
+Sooner or later they move to the kanban board to be addressed in the sprint.
 We informally use the "three strikes and you refactor" rule of thumb, but mostly it's gut feeling, experience, and discussion that help us decide whether something needs fixing -- for example when we believe that future stories will be affected.